Lynn Anderson: 1966–1969: Early country success and The Lawrence Welk Show

 When reviewing her 1999 Chart compilation, Greg Adams of AllMusic gave the recording four-and-a-half out of five stars.
 "Lynn Anderson made some of the best music of her career during her late-'60s period on the Chart label", Adams commented.
 Billboard magazine also praised these early recordings.
 In reviewing Big Girls Don't Cry, writers took note of her mass appeal.
 "The material which includes her fine renditions of 'Honey' and 'Ring of Fire' is diversified and has appeal for all buyers", they wrote.

 In 1967, Anderson's career gained further momentum when she was cast on The Lawrence Welk Show.
 Welk's son, Larry Welk, discovered an Anderson album cover and was drawn to her physicality.
 Larry's interest drew Lawrence Welk to audition and eventually cast her.
 Anderson became the show's first country performer and toured with the cast nationwide.
 However, she was dissatisfied with the material chosen for her to sing on the program and threatened to quit.
 After meeting with Welk, different arrangements were made for Anderson's performances.
 The exposure led to continued music success.
 In 1967, she won the "Top Female Vocalist" award at the Academy of Country Music Awards.
 She remained with The Lawrence Welk Show until 1968.

 While finding chart success and common ground with Welk, Anderson was not finding common ground with the Nashville establishment.
 "I was seen as a kid from California on the Welk show – not a real country artist", she stated.
 Thus, she chose to record more traditional material that would help associate her with Nashville's country music scene.
 Among these songs was a cover of the Osborne Brothers' "Rocky Top".
 Anderson's version became a bigger hit than the original, climbing to number 17 on the Billboard country singles list in 1970.
 She had country hits between 1968 and 1969 that further displayed a traditional country style, including "Big Girls Don't Cry", "That's a No No" and a cover of Hank Snow's "I've Been Everywhere".
 Anderson's sixth studio album was a tribute to the traditional female country performers that preceded her.
-Entitled Songs That Made Country Girls Famous (1969), the album reached number nine on the country albums chart.
+Titled Songs That Made Country Girls Famous (1969), the album reached number nine on the country albums chart.